tldr-pages/tldr/pages/common/atom.md

 # atom

-> A hackable text editor for the 21st century.
+> A cross-platform text editor.

 - Open a file or folder: